andrasq/node-qconfig/Readme.md

 ### require('qconfig')

-Load the configuration for the environment specified by NODE_ENV (default 'development').
-The configuration files are read from a directory `config` in the same directory as, or in a containing parent directory along the filepath of, the source file that loaded the configuration.
+Load the configuration for the environment specified by the NODE_ENV environment variable (or 'development' by default).
+The configuration files are read from a directory `config` in the same directory as, or in the nearest containing directory of, the source file that loaded the configuration.

-E.g., if a source `/home/andras/src/project/lib/main.js` calls `require('qconfig')`
+E.g., if a source file `/src/project/lib/main.js` calls `require('qconfig')` the
-the config directory is checked to be `/home/andras/src/project/lib/config`, `/home/andras/src/project/config`, `/home/andras/src/config`, `/home/andras/config`, etc.  Typically the config directory lives in the project root, ie at `/home/andras/src//project/config`
+config directory is checked to exist as name, in order, `/src/project/lib/config`, `/src/project/config`, `/src/config`, and finally `/config`.
+Typically the config directory lives in the project root, ie at `/src/project/config`

+The configuration is returned as a data object with properties corresponding to named values in the configuration file(s).
+The data object has no get/set methods.
+The configuration files can not be modified at runtime using these calls.

+Configurations are distinct and are named for their intended environment, ie 'development', 'staging', 'production'.
+Each environment can optionally inherit the configuration one or more other environments (or none), which in turn can themselves inherit, recursively.
+A few environments are built in, but the environments and their inheritance hierarchy is totally configurable.

         var config = require('config')

-### qconf = new QConfig( opts )
+### qconf = new require('qconfig').QConfig( opts )

+The QConfig is the actual implementation class.

 Options: